If you’re planning a holiday in Mykonos, a short road trip is a must!

-Psarou Beach and Nammos Mykonos – cool beach restaurant overlooking the bay, location here + Nammos website here.
-This was one of the must go places on my list however due to lack of time and pre-booked wine tasting we didn’t find a spot in our itinerary to make it here.
+This was one of the must-go places on my list however due to lack of time and pre-booked wine tasting we didn’t find a spot in our itinerary to make it here.

-Scorpios Mykonos and Paraga beach bay – I managed to book Scorpios for a birthday dinner for my husband, however, after some further reading and investigations, we felt like it was a bit too flashy and way to expensive for our taste.
+I managed to book Scorpios for a birthday dinner for my husband, however, after some further reading and investigations, we felt like it was a bit too flashy and way too expensive for our taste.

 I’ve been told in summer you need to book a long time ahead as they are almost always completely full.

 There is a decent selection of restaurants and bars and some will bring your food and drinks direct to your sunlounger.
-Water was super clean and the whole beach was tidy.
+The water was super clean and the whole beach was tidy.
 I was even impressed with the state of the public bathrooms!

 To get to Paradise beach there are regular buses going from Mykonos town, I think every hour in summer, sometimes more often.
 It’s a very short journey and super convenient if you don’t want to drive.

-Alemagou Beach Bar – another cool beach bar with a restaurant at the edge of a beautiful bay.
+Another cool beach bar with a restaurant at the edge of a beautiful bay.
 As we arrived they just told us the place is closed for a wedding, which was a shame.
-Beautiful looking interiors and views overlooking the bay.
-Instead, we headed to the opposite side of the bay to Ftelia Beach Club, also mentioned in my previous post.

 The star of this post.
 This beautiful place is only a short drive from Mykonos town and the views are to die for.
 I couldn’t believe there was barely a soul when we arrived.

 As we wanted to return the car before sunset, this was the last stop on the road trip.